Vegan Chocolate Chip Cookie ( Using Coconut Flour & Coconut Palm Sugar)

-In this post, I would love to share with you our new found delicious, scrumptious Chocolate chip cookie recipe.
-If you know my sister, Lana (our baking contributor), who is the best chef of the family, she loves to try new recipes.
-So, last week when Ana ( Our fashion contributor) with her two mischievous, adorable and handsome twin boys come to visit us from CA, my sister Lana decided to bake cookie for the kids.
-But unfortunately, the twin boys are lactose intolerance, so we had to play around and try a new chocolate cookie recipe, make it edible and delicious so the kids can enjoy without making their tummy playing tuba ( You know what I mean?! )
+I would love to share our newfound delicious, scrumptious Chocolate chip cookie recipe with you in this post.
+If you know my sister, Lana (our baking contributor), the best chef in the family, she loves trying new recipes.
+So, last week when Ana ( Our fashion contributor), with her two adorable, handsome twin boys, visited us from CA, my sister Lana decided to bake cookies for the kids.
+But unfortunately, the twin boys are lactose intolerant, so we had to play around and try a new chocolate cookie recipe; make it edible and delicious so the kids can enjoy it without making their tummy play tuba ( You know what I mean?! )

-In the end, the cookie was a hit, and we all love it.
+Ultimately, the cookie was a hit, and we all loved it.
 So here is the recipe!

 1/2 cup chocolate chips

 1/4 cup unsweetened cocoa powder

 1/2 cup coconut oil (melted)

 * Note: To achieve the sweetness you desire, try it first.
 If you like more caramel taste, put more coconut palm sugar, and if you want more sweetness and you can add more maple syrup.